 Vaughan Rapatahana is a New Zealand writer and reviewer.
 Though perhaps best known for his poetry, his bibliography also includes prose fiction, educational material, academic articles, philosophy, and language critiques.
 Rapatahana is of Māori ancestry, and many of his works deal with the subjects of colonial repression and cultural encounter.
 His writing has been published in New Zealand and internationally.
-In 2009, he was a semi-finalist for the Proverse Prize in Literature and in 2013 he was a finalist for the erbacce prize for poetry.
-In 2016 Rapatahana won the Proverse Prize in Literature.
+In 2009, he was a semi-finalist for the Proverse Prize and in 2013 he was a finalist for the erbacce prize for poetry.
+In 2016 Rapatahana won the Proverse Poetry Prize.

 About the Author